STANDARD TERMS AND CONDITIONS FOR RESIDENTIAL ELECTRICITY CONTRACT

 • We may require that you provide a security deposit to us.
 The circumstances in which we can require a security deposit and the maximum amount of the security deposit are governed by the Rules.

-• We reserve the right to increase the amount (“Increased Amount”) of security deposit to the maximum amount allowed under the Rules so long as the security deposit amount in your account is not more than 2 times of your average monthly bill amount (in the last 12 months or lesser).
+• We reserve the right to increase the amount (“Increased Amount”) of security deposit to the maximum amount allowed under the Rules so long as the security deposit amount in your account is not more than 2 times your average monthly bill amount (in the last 12 months or less).

-If you have provided a deposit under Clause 12.1a., you must provide us with the Increased Amount in the form of cash as a security deposit.
+If you have provided a deposit under Clause 12.1(a)., you must provide us with the Increased Amount in the form of cash as a security deposit.

 You shall pay the Increased Amount to us no later than 14 days (or such other time as we may reasonably determine) from the date that we notify you of such payment.